Parity, Sensitivity, and Transformers: Introduction

 Interestingly, it remains open whether PARITY can be computed by a transformer in just one layer.
 All the constructions mentioned before use at least 2 layers.
 In general, proving a lower bound on the number of transformer layers needed to compute some task is hard, especially for the full-attention model~\citep{chen2024theoretical} but some techniques for single layer transformers exist. \cite{sanford2023representational} introduced a communication complexity technique (which works under the assumption of logarithmic precision).
 More recently, \cite{kozachinskiy2025strassen} gave a new technique, based on a notion of the Split-VC dimension, which works even for transformers with infinite precision.
 Both techniques require finding a partition of the input bits such that either (a) the communication complexity of the resulting problem, where Alice gets bits from one part of the partition and Bob from the other, is large; or (b) the VC dimension of the concept class, obtained by considering bits from one part of the partition as inputs and from the other as parameters, is large.
 For PARITY, however, both quantities are constant for any partition, making existing technique not applicable to this function.

-\paragraph{Our results.} We give a partial solution to this open problem and show that no 1-layer transformer with only 1 head can solve PARITY.
+\paragraph{Our results.} We solve this open problem and show that no 1-layer transformer can solve PARITY.
 Our argument relies on the notion of average sensitivity of a function $f$, which is defined as the number of input positions such that flipping them changes the value of $f$, averaged over all input words of the given length.
-In particular, we show that a function computed by a transformer with a single layer and single head, has the average sensitivity of $O(\sqrt{n})$.
+In particular, we show that a function computed by a transformer with a single layer, has the average sensitivity of at most $\sqrt{n} \cdot (\log n)^{O(1)}$.
 We contrast this with the observation that the average sensitivity of the PARITY grows linearly with the input length.

 Our second technical contribution is a new construction of 4-layer transformer that computes PARITY, which improves on the existing constructions in the following aspects: it uses soft attention, works for both full-attention and causal masking architecture, uses only length-independent positional encoding and no layer normalization.
 Furthermore, its positional encoding is polynomially bounded, which makes it possible to implement on input lengths of practical size.